 Do not just drop the template into your campaign without context.
 Add a short note at the top of the submission form explaining why each section exists.

 Something like: We ask about the problem separately from the solution because the best ideas often come from reframing the problem.
 You may answer the problem field and realise your idea needs to adjust.
-That is useful.
+That's useful.
 Spend two minutes filling in each section honestly, even if your answers are rough.

 What Looks Good vs What to Watch For